 Peanut Butter Cake Mix Cookies – soft, delicious and made with only four ingredients, these are sure to become one of your favorite recipes to make for your family.
 Another fun cake mix hack cookie recipe that’s the perfect after school snack that little and big kids are going to love.

 As a result, I’m always looking for easy and delicious recipes.
 I love the idea of making cookies from a cake mix.
-Which is exactly why I love this recipe.
+Which is exactly why I love this recipe!
 It starts out with a cake mix!
-This easy cookie recipes is delicious.

 What Size Cake Mix?